|, >, >>, <, <<, <<<, <() Piping and Redirection in the Shell

 Herestrings & Heredocs

-program <<< string Redirects a string to be the input of a program, as if it were a file's contents.
+program <<< string Redirects a string to be the input of a program (stdin).

 Example: